Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 We divide them into many groups, ranging from seven to 10.
 Two broad groupings are Inland (northern and central) and Coastal (eastern, Pu-Xian, and southern).

-Northern Min focuses on Fuzhou and Southern Min centers on Amoy.
+Northern Min focuses on Fuzhou, and Southern Min centers on Amoy.
 Roughly 48 million people in China and Taiwan spoke of Southern Min.

 It is not mutually intelligible with other Min dialects or Standard Chinese.